 report also said that Bosley suffered in the marketplace from a

 perform the FUE procedure (Follicular Unit Extraction).
 See

 Bosley Medical Institute, or Bosley, is named after founder and

-TV pitchman Larry Lee Bosley whose pattern of deceptive advertising and
+infomercial pitchman L. Lee Bosley, whose continual pattern of deceptive

 Bosley Sells Drug After Denouncing It